 Never one to take a break, Martin Scorsese is gearing up for another major production with Killers of the Flower Moon.
-Following his Netflix mob movie The Irishman, the veteran director is already well on his way with a brand new western.
+Following his Netflix mob movie The Irishman, the veteran director is well on his way with a brand new western.

 The project has been developing since 2017, marking a sharp departure from Scorsese’s brand of mob movies – although he did once call Gangs of New York “a western set on Mars”.